czue/pegasus-docs/deployment/kamal.md

 The key commands you will likely regularly run are `kamal env push` to update the project environment variables, and `kamal deploy` to push new releases of your application.

+### Settings and Secrets

+Kamal builds use the `settings_production.py` file.
+You can add settings here, and use environment variables to manage any secrets, following the pattern used throughout the file.

+Environment variables can be managed in the `.env` file *in the deploy directory*.
+This is the same file that we have been using above.

 ### Running one-off commands

 To run a one-off command on your server you will need to SSH into the web or celery container.